davidc6/events-management/spa/README.md

 - Error logging (client side telemetry)
 - Handle error states (e.g. "Could not save event")
 - Extract save event functionality into a React hook so that it can be reused
+- Read in environment variable for API url